onap/archived-appc/docs/APPC Client Library Guide/APPC Client Library Guide.rst

 ..
 See the License for the specific language governing permissions and
 .. limitations under the License.
 .. ============LICENSE_END============================================
-..
-ECOMP is a trademark and service mark of AT&T Intellectual Property.

 .. _appc_client_library: